hiBrett/DavisStaircaseSolution/README.md

 ### Improvement Ideas
 The function currently assumes that the person can jump up to three stairs at a time.
 The function could improved by taking the person's jumping ability as input.
 <br/>The function could also be improved by validating the assumption that the staircaseLength input is positive.
-Though, this assumption is guaranteed by the problem statement.
+Though, it may not be needed as it is guaranteed by the problem statement.